SimonHic/web-api-ca/README.md

 3. __UI Enhancements:__
     - Added navigation links to new pages in the site header.
-    - Improved integration of new data in the *Movie Details Page*
+    - Improved integration of new data in the *Movie Details Page.*

 4. __Backend Integration:__
     - Any API calls for now-playing, similar movies, movie credits, and upcoming movies are now routed through `localhost:8080.`